bentoml/OpenLLM/.github/README.md

     └── release-notes.yml     # Generate release notes
 ```

+> [!IMPORTANT]
+> All of the following jobs will and should only be run within the BentoML organisation and this repository.

 ### Self-hosted EC2 runners

-> [!IMPORTANT]
-> This job will only be available for running within the BentoML repository.

 The workflow for self-hosted EC2 runners is located in [build.yml](/.github/workflows/build.yml).
 This workflow is currently used for building OpenLLM base images that contains all compiled kernels